Freddy Salem

 Freddy Salem (born May 1941) is a British businessman whose interests are in logistics and supply chain management.
 With his wife Muriel, the Salems have formed a large private art collection which is on display by appointment at their home in Regent's Park, London.

 Early life and education

 Salem was born in May 1941 in Lebanon.
 He gained his BA in business administration from the American University of Beirut and his MBA from INSEAD in 1966.
+His father ran a money-changing business in Beirut, which Freddy and his three brothers joined in the 60s and 70s before they turned to financing Nigerian textile traders.
+After the breakout out the Lebanese Civil War in 1975, the family fled to London.

 As of 2015, he has two surviving brothers, Isaac, who is older and Beno, who is younger.
-A fourth brother, Raymond, died in 2002.
-Their father ran a money-changing business in Beirut, which his sons joined, before they in turn moved into financing Nigerian textile traders.
+The fourth brother, Raymond, died in 2002, following a stroke 5 years earlier.

+Today, Freddy provides for a scholarship to his alma mater, INSEAD, for students from West Africa.

 Career

 Salem's business interests are in logistics and supply chain management.
 His directorships include Parker Logistics Limited, Forextra Developments Limited, and Forextra (Grosvenor) Limited.
 He is company secretary of Frelene Limited.